-AND OF
+and of

+Online Library of Liberty: A History of Banking in all the Leading Nations, vol. 3 (France, Italy, Spain, Portugal, Canada)

-THE BANKS OF ALSACE-LORRAINE AFTER THE ANNEXATION,
+THE BANKS OF ALSACE-LORRAINE

+AFTER THE ANNEXATION,

+by

 ARTHUR RAFFALOVICH;

 A HISTORY OF BANKING IN CANADA,

+by

 BYRON E. WALKER.

-NEW YORK.
-1896.

-A HISTORY OF BANKING
+new york.

+1806.

+A History of Banking

 IN

 THE LATIN NATIONS;

 NAMELY

 FRANCE, ITALY, SPAIN, BELGIUM, SWITZERLAND, PORTUGAL, AND ROUMANIA.

+BY

 PIERRE DES ESSARS,

-CHIEF OF THE DEPARTMENT OF ECONOMICS OF THE BANK OF FRANCE.
+chief of the department of economics of the bank of france.

+NEW YORK.

-NEW YORK, 1896.
+1896.

-CONTENTS.